The Southwestern scholarship application cycle is currently closed. It is open annually from January 1 – March 1:

-Thanks to the continuous support of our generous donors, the Southwestern Foundation will awarded $150,000 in direct scholarships this year.
+Thanks to the continuous support of our generous donors, the Southwestern Foundation awarded $150,000 in direct scholarships for the 2016-17 academic year!
 Even with these scholarship awards, there are many additional students in need of financial assistance with tuition, fees, books and other expenses.

 Many of our students are recent high school graduates.
 Many others are non-traditional students attending college later in life, while working and raising families.
 Each year, approximately 3,000 students attend Southwestern full-time.
 Of those students, 92 percent qualify for some form of financial aid.
 In addition to direct Foundation scholarships, the College also provides approximately $800,000 annually in direct assistance and tuition waivers to students attending Southwestern.